Inside/Out

 then obscuring it — and me,

-who can't see outside it.
+who can't see outside.

-Inside a dream,
+Inside a dream:

-a fluffy edge, white, blue,
+A fluffy edge, white, blue,

 translucent,